Maumagnaguagno/Spriter/README.md

 If any part of my implementation is not understandable at first sight you should read this [guide to the binary format of BMPs](http://practicingruby.com/articles/binary-file-formats).
 I just optimized further for my specific need/love of BMPs with 24 bits.
-Another interesting post is [ChunkyPNG pack/unpack tricks](http://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Fixnums.
+Another interesting post is [ChunkyPNG pack/unpack tricks](http://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Integers.

 SVGs are very recent to me, never explored them earlier.
 The old method to save SVGs was very simple and created big files, while the new method creates a single rect for the background and cluster consecutive equal pixels.